COLUMBIA, S.C. (AP) -- The Palmetto State has its own high-profile, highly ranked rivalry showdown in the Southeast this weekend.

 Especially for the fans with what's at stake for both teams.

-The Gamecocks own a four-game rivalry win streak, something they’d only accomplished one time previously from 1951-54.
+The Gamecocks own a four-game rivalry win streak into Saturday night's game at Williams-Brice Stadium, something they'd only accomplished one time previously from 1951-54.
 South Carolina has never won five straight.

 Clemson last won in 2008 when Swinney was interim coach of a troubled program.
 He was carried off the field after the 31-14 victory as the crowd chanted his name.
 The interim tag was removed from Swinney's title two days later.